linroger/Wealth-of-Nations/Credit Markets/Credit Market Session 2.md

 - Central Banks manage supply and value of "common stock" of via interest rates,  QE,  QT,  swaps with other CBs,  etc

 ## WHY DO GOVERNMENTS ISSUE BONDS IN FOREIGN CURRENCIES?
--When sovereigns need money to fund operations,  they usually issue debt in their own currencies.
+- When sovereigns need money to fund operations,  they usually issue debt in their own currencies.
 - If they struggle to pay off the bonds,  they print more money (diluting the value of the "common stock")
 - This can cause inflation,  eroding investors earnings potential.
 - A sovereign may issue debt in a foreign currency to calm investor fears of currency devaluation.